Dina-Adel-1302/BookStore/README.md

 2.   `git clone https://github.com/Dina-Adel-1302/BookStore.git`

-3.   you just need to edit the codein the Main file __BookStore.rb__ ,edit the path of the txt files, according to the path on your computer lines no:
+3. You just need to edit the code in the Main file __BookStore.rb__ .
+     Edit the path of the txt files, according to the path on your computer (Sorry for that :D)

+     lines no:
      51 - 62 - 95 - 97

 4.   `ruby BookStore.rb`